rifkyfinaldi/Project/README.md

 ## Points
 * Design Process
-  * suitability between design and implementation
+  * the correspondence between design and implementation
 * Features
   * Reporting feature
   * other feature